actions/toolkit/docs/node12-action.md

 # Creating Host Action

-A [node12-template](https://github.com/actions/node12-template) repo contains everything you need to get started.
+The [node12-template](https://github.com/actions/node12-template) repo contains everything you need to get started.

 # Create a Repo from the Template